skosch/YinYangFit/docs/source/index.markdown

 in response to their input as well.{/sn} Thanks to their phase invariance, complex cells can extract key structural information at the expense of colour and contrast data.
 They respond wherever the frequency scale and orientation matches their tuning.
-The following image shows complex-cell responses at different scales, summed across orientations:
+In the following picture, all complex cell responses of a given frequency scale are shown together, regardless of the orientation:

 <img src="img/single_i_complex_example.png" />